sysfce2/AviSynth_masktools/README.md

       By default scaleb and scalef scales from 8 bit to the bit depth of the clip.

       i8 .. i16 and f32 sets the default conversion base to 8..16 bits or float, respectively.

+      When used with scale_inputs=true (v2.2.15-), it specifies the internal working range (temporary scaling target)

       These keywords can appear anywhere in the expression, but only the last occurence will be effective for the whole expression.